 Once you have configured the project to be associated with your AppsFlyer account, you can open it and the following screen is displayed:

-- Track Event: Click this button to launch an event tracking call which you can view in your dashboard (See Deep Linking below for details of customization of this button).
+- Track Event: Click this button to launch an event recording call which you can view in your dashboard (See Deep Linking below for details of customization of this button).

 Customizing Your Sample App

-The sample app project contains a button to trigger a custom event tracking call.
+The sample app project contains a button to trigger a custom event recording call.

-By default, this button is set to track a purchase event which can then be viewed in your dashboard as a revenue increase of $200.
+By default, this button is set to record a purchase event which can then be viewed in your dashboard as a revenue increase of $200.

-To review all available event types which you can track with AppsFlyer’s SDK, refer to this article.
+To review all available event types which you can record with AppsFlyer’s SDK, refer to this article.